 “Software development is one of the most creative things that you can do.
 It just doesn’t normally stack up against other arts because we have a long tradition in these other [disciplines]…just because you’re really good at software doesn’t mean you can paint…in one sense, you are always thinking about new ways, new combinations, creative problem solving, and also creative exposition about how you choose to structure things.”

 “…in some ways, it’s been a shame that people aren’t there advocating for XP more.
 It comes with a set of technical practices, which I think are still highly valuable.”
 Listen to Kevlin’s podcast here.

 Curious for more?

-Over the coming weeks and months we’ll be releasing more podcasts with other great software experts.
-To get updates on when these are published make sure to subscribe on our podcast homepage.
+Over the coming weeks and months, we’ll be releasing more podcasts with other great software experts.
+To get updates on when these are published, make sure to subscribe to our podcast homepage.